CawingCorvidz/CawingCorvidz/README.md

 -`♡´- sometimes I might be AFK in the game, as sometimes I like to draw while I'm chilling in game! so feel free to whisper to me if i'm AFK.

+-`♡´- PLEASE READ THE CARD THAT IS LINKED TOO PLEASE!!!

 (♡ˊ͈ ꒳ ˋ͈)

 ⊹ ࣪ ﹏𓊝﹏𓂁﹏⊹ ࣪ ˖